pierrz/papel/README.md

 <br>

 #### Installation
+You should use the `main` branch, other branches being used for development purpose.
 You might have to mount your certificate in the nginx container volume such as what is done here :
 ```
 volumes: